 Submit your application, then visit the state parks volunteerism site to select and register for the park or parks you wish to serve.
 Applications are being accepted from Nov.
-1, 2012, through April 30, 2013.
+1, 2013, through April 30, 2014.
 Applicants must be at least 17 years old.
 Positions are filled first-come, first served so apply early.

 AmeriCorps members will work with chief rangers and interpretive managers to schedule and promote tours and environmental-related programs.
 Members also will provide tours and programs alone or with another staff member.
 These include guided hikes and, in certain locations, canoe and kayak tours.
 As well, AmeriCorps members may help develop tours and programs on their own.
 They'll also help park guests and give them directions to nearby facilities and attractions.

 AmeriCorps members will conduct outreach activities at schools, festivals and special events.
-They will work with the park's volunteer coordinator to recruit and place two new volunteers for the park.
-Members must also maintain a journal of activities and report hours to the park's volunteer coordinator.
+They will work with the park's volunteer coordinator to manage improvement or creation of three trails by volunteers.
+Members must also maintain a journal of activities, write monthly reports and report hours to the park's volunteer coordinator.

 Contact Bobby Wilcox for more information – email: email@example.com; phone: 703-232-0667.